Port Washington State Bank Announces Promotion and New Hire

 Leaving the board along with Ron Schowalter are Frank Metz and Thomas Greisch who have collectively devoted 150 years of service to the Director role.
 "Their stewardship of this institution is without question an outstanding achievement for which we are ever grateful, "said Steve Schowalter.

 Port Washington State Bank is a 117 year old 5 generation family owned and operated community bank with assets in excess of $535 million.
 It remains the largest independently owned and operated community bank headquartered in the county.
-Offices are in Port Washington, Belgium, Fredonia, Saukville, Cedarburg, Grafton and Thiensville opening in Spring of 2017.
+Offices are in Port Washington, Belgium, Fredonia, Saukville, Cedarburg, Grafton and Thiensville.
 For more information, visit us online at www.pwsb.com

 # # #